ISSMteam/PINNICLE/docs/examples/pinn.ssa.rst

    hp["num_layers"] = 6

-Then, we define the domain of the computation:
+Then, we define the domain of the computation, and number of collocation points used to evaluate the PDEs residual:

 .. code-block:: python